 Extended Data Figure 2 Expression levels of endogenously expressed Gsp1 protein in S. cerevisiae strains with genomically integrated Gsp1 point mutations profiled by Western Blot.
 Expression levels are relative to the expression levels of wild-type Gsp1 protein. a, Expression data for strong mutants, defined as mutants with more than nine significant GIs. b, Expression data for weak mutants, defined as mutants with fewer than nine significant GIs.
 Bar heights indicate averages over 2 or more biological replicates (n) with error bars indicating one standard deviation for n >= 3.
 Overlaid points indicate individual biological replicates (each an average over at least 12 technical replicates per biological replicate for wild-type and MAT-α strains, and between one and six technical replicates per biological replicate for mutant strains).
-Dashed red line indicates expression at the level of wild-type Gsp1 (fold change of 1).Biological replicate indicates yeast strain cultures grown on separate days.
+Dashed red lines indicates expression at the level of wild-type Gsp1 (relative expression of 1). c, Distributions of average relative expression levels for strong and weak mutants, coloured by biological replicate.
+Biological replicate indicates yeast strain cultures grown on separate days.
 Biological replicates were grown sequentially: replicate 2 cultures were grown after all the replicate 1 cultures were collected and lysed.
+Each point indicates an average over technical replicates, as in a and b.
+Bars indicate the mean of the point distributions.